TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

 and points, and see how far we have come, all without spending hours of

-time trying to learn every king pet's name.
+time trying to learn every king's pet's name.